Home » Insights » Indigo Tree at WordCamp Manchester

 In Conclusion

-Wordcamp Manchester 2016 was a memorable, instructive and entertaining weekend for all of our team members.
-It was a great team building excercise and there was something we all took away that helps us become better developers and stay ahead of the curve when it comes to developing for the ever-changing web.
+WordCamp Manchester 2016 was a memorable, instructive, and entertaining weekend for all our team members.
+It was a great team-building event, and there was something we all took away that helps us become better developers and stay ahead of the curve when it comes to developing for the ever-changing web.